 Phase 1 of the Course Content Mastery Assessment is worth 4% of the course grade.
-All students complete a Practice Assessment and submit three critical points for 5 Major Content Areas based on Topics to Review (for a total of 15 critical points).
-Critical Points must be handwritten, legible and accessible to receive credit.
-Students who do not complete all components of Phase 1 by the due date will not be eligible to take the Content Mastery Assessment (proctored exam) in Phase 2 and will fail the course.
+All students complete a Practice Assessment and complete an active learning template for the five (5) lowest topics.
+Active learning templates must be handwritten, legible, and accessible to receive credit.
+Students must complete all components of Phase 1 in accordance with the grading rubric by the due date to receive credit for Phase 1.
+Late assignment submissions will not be accepted.

 Phase 2 of the Course Content Mastery Assessment is worth 6% of the course grade and is based on the score received for the proficiency level achieved.
 All eligible students must complete the Proctored Assessment.
+All students are required to complete individual remediation as outlined in the Comprehensive Assessment and Preparation Program Policy.
 Students scoring <1 will receive an Incomplete for the course and will complete the Focused Review and hand-written Active Learning Templates for all Topics to Review listed on the Individual Performance Profile.
 Active Learning Templates must be handwritten, legible and accessible to receive credit.
-A learning contract from course faculty will include a due date for completion of the Focused Review and Active Learning Templates during the Incomplete period.
+A learning contract from course faculty will include a due date for completion of the Focused Review and Active Learning

+Templates during the Incomplete period.
 Students who complete Focused Review and Active Learning Templates by the assigned deadline in the Incomplete period will receive full credit for Phase 2 based on the score received for the Level achieved and progress in the program.
-Students scoring <1 who do not satisfactorily complete

-Focused Review and Active Learning Templates by the assigned deadline will not receive a passing grade in the course regardless of course grade and will not progress to their next clinical course.
-The Senior II Capstone Course requirements vary from the above as the ATI Comprehensive Predictor Assessment requires additional preparation and activities to prepare graduates for the NCLEX.
-The complete Comprehensive Assessment and Preparation Procedure can be found here in the policy library.
+Students scoring <1 who do not satisfactorily complete Focused Review and Active Learning Templates by the assigned deadline will not receive a passing grade in the course regardless of course grade and will not progress to their next clinical course Click the link for the Full Policy.